When to visit the vet?

 Prevention

-Salivary gland adenocarcinoma is rare but can be detected early if owners regularly palpate the head and neck area of their dog.
+Salivary gland adenocarcinoma is rare but can be detected early if owners regularly palpate their dog’s head and neck area.
 Swelling in the jaw, throat, or neck area should be examined by a veterinarian promptly.
-Difficulty swallowing (dysphagiaDysphagia is the medical term for difficulty swallowing.
-In dogs and cats, dysphagia can be caused by diseases of the mouth, pharynx, or esophagus and impair the animal's ability to eat.), increased salivation, or weight loss can also be warning signs.
+Difficulty swallowing, increased salivation, or Weight loss can also be warning signs.
 Good dental hygiene and regular mouth checks contribute to mouth and salivary gland health.
 In breeds with increased tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
-Tumors can develop in any part of the body and affect various functions. frequency, close preventive examinations are useful.
+Tumors can develop in any part of the body and affect various functions. frequency, close-meshed preventive examinations are useful.
 Since the causes are largely unknown, the focus is on early detection and immediate clarification of conspicuous changes.

 Outlook on current research